jplumail/spfluo-docs/source/usage/installation.rst

             $ py -m pip install -r requirements-cpu.txt

+..
+    TODO: find the level of access needed!

 3. Enable the `developer mode <https://learn.microsoft.com/windows/apps/get-started/enable-your-device-for-development#activate-developer-mode>`_:
     a.
 Press the ``Windows`` key and search for *developer*.
-       From the For developers settings dialog, choose the level of access that you need.
+       From the *For developers settings* dialog, choose the level of access that you need.

     b.
 Read the disclaimer for the setting you choose.
 Click Yes to accept the change.

 The installation is now complete!
 You should now be able to double-click on the file ``spfluo-app.pyw``.
 It should open the Scipion launcher :numref:`[%s] <scipion-launcher>`.